 - 68 (San Jose Diridon Station - Gilroy Transit Center)

 The public comment period for this project closed on Monday, February 1, 2021.
-As a result of feedback received and further analysis, three bus stops proposed to be removed will remain.
+As a result of feedback received and further analysis, several bus stops proposed to be removed will remain.
 These are:

 - Route 56 - Stop #61003, Miller & Dial (northbound)